 Stefanie Powers (Susan Roberts), James Olson (Georges Ryman/Jacques Ryman), Margaretta Scott (Danielle Ryman), Jane Lapotaire (Lilliane), Joss Ackland (Carter)

-American music student Susan Roberts arrives in the French countryside at the home of the late composer Henry Ryman to write a thesis about him.
+American music student Susan Roberts arrives at the home of the late composer Henry Ryman in the French countryside to write a thesis about him.
 She is welcomed by Ryman’s widow Danielle and his wheelchair-ridden son Georges.
-As Susan settles into the house, she becomes aware of sinister secrets lurking all around – from Georges’ drug addiction problems to the maid Lilliane who is seeking to manipulate Georges into marrying her to Susan’s resemblance to Georges’ former girlfriend Catherine and how Danielle seems to want Susan to stay there.
+As Susan settles into the house, she becomes aware of sinister secrets lurking all around – from Georges’ drug addiction problems to the maid Lilliane who is seeking to manipulate Georges into marrying her.
+Susan also discovers that she resemblance to Georges’ former girlfriend Catherine and how Danielle seems to want her to stay there.

 Hammer Films were on a roll during the 1960s.
-They had emerged to world attention in the late 1950s with The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), had then revamped other classic monster movies and made a string of Dracula and Frankenstein sequels, all to great success.
+They had emerged to world attention in the late 1950s with The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), then revamped other classic monster movies and made a string of Dracula and Frankenstein sequels, all to great success.
 In 1960, Alfred Hitchcock made Psycho (1960), which had been a huge worldwide success.
-Hammer quickly jumped on this trend, as did a number of others, and made a series of psycho-thrillers with the likes of A Taste of Fear/Scream of Fear (1961), Paranoiac (1962), Maniac (1963), Nightmare (1963), Hysteria (1964), The Fanatic/Die, Die, My Darling (1965), The Nanny (1965) and Fear in the Night (1972).
+Hammer quickly jumped on this trend, as did a number of others, and made a series of Psycho-Thrillers with the likes of A Taste of Fear/Scream of Fear (1961), Paranoiac (1963), Maniac (1963), Nightmare (1964), Hysteria (1964), The Fanatic/Die, Die, My Darling (1965), The Nanny (1965) and Fear in the Night (1972).